What is the Gartner Magic Quadrant? Meaning and application

 - Performance

-Gartner Magic Quadrant : to summarize
+Gartner Magic Quadrant summary

-The Gartner Magic Quadrant recognises organisations that have achieved a high level of consistency and quality when it comes to supplying small and scaleable infrastructure services, and that have a positive track record when it comes to outsourcing data centre capacity.
+The Quadrant recognises organisations that have achieved a high level of consistency and quality when it comes to supplying small and scaleable infrastructure services, and that have a positive track record when it comes to outsourcing data centre capacity.

 In addition, it represents the evolving way in which organisations use and manage IT in an age that requires a holistic approach and the ability to adapt.